BFL-lab/Mfannot/README.md

 #### Internal programs

-During the development of MFannot a lot of underlying software was develloped in parrallel, and need to be install as a part of MFannot.
+During the development of MFannot a lot of underlying software was developed in parallel, and so it needs to be installed as part of MFannot.

 - PirModels: all the PirModels needed by umac, HMMsearchWC and other programs developped at OGMP, to install the PirModels see the documentation [here](https://github.com/BFL-lab/PirModels).
 - flip:to install flip see the documentation [here](https://github.com/BFL-lab/flip)